2sic/2sxc-docs/2sxc Docs Generator/js-code/2sxc-api/2sxc.cms.md

 ## History

 1. Introduced in 2sxc 09.30
-1. Enhanced with `RunParams` in 2sxc 12.10
+1. Enhanced with `RunParams` in 2sxc 12.10 to support registering `workflows`